 Chasing carbonates at a basin scale

-Whether you need to investigate a new basin, a play or several leads, looking for carbonate targets, I can provide a thorough assistance, from collecting and studying literature to analyzing any kind of available data, like 2D/3D seismic, well reports, petrophysical logs, rock samples and thin sections among others*.
+Whether you need to investigate a new basin, a play or several leads, looking for carbonate targets, we can provide a thorough assistance, from collecting and studying literature to analyzing any kind of available data, like 2D/3D seismic, well reports, petrophysical logs, rock samples and thin sections among others*.
 Possible carbonate leads/prospects can be scored and ranked using the in-house Carbonate Seismic Scorecard.
 The final delivery, depending on client’s needs, will consist of one or more ppt presentations and a final detailed report.
 Several types of maps can also be delivered (e.g. play risk, isostructure, facies maps, source rock maps).

 In case you were also looking for not-only-carbonate reservoirs in your basin, you can benefit from the expertise of well-known siliciclastic specialists from other companies, with a great deal of industry experience, in order to integrate the study.

-* I can work remotely, choosing among different kinds of virtual-desktop software, which allow various degrees of interaction, such as, among others, TeamViever (full control) and Teams (only viewer).
-Or also I can physically come your office, if you prefer.
+* Marcello can work remotely, choosing among different kinds of virtual-desktop software, which allow various degrees of interaction, such as, among others, TeamViever (full control) and Teams (only viewer).
+Or also he can physically come to your office, if you prefer.
 In all cases, confidentiality will be strictly guaranteed.

 Prospect seismic characterization

 If you need to figure out whether you are looking at an actual carbonate structure or something else, this is the right place for answers.
-I can use my in-house Carbonate Seismic Scorecard and my seismic expertise to assign a quantitative value to your risk, answering all possible questions: What is the chance that we are looking at a carbonate structure?
+I can use Marcello’s in-house Carbonate Seismic Scorecard and his seismic expertise to assign a quantitative value to your risk, answering all possible questions: What is the chance that we are looking at a carbonate structure?
 What is the depositional system?
 What is the facies distribution?
 Where can we find the best reservoir/SR/seal rocks?